KodrAus/rust-ioc/README.md

 All dependencies borrowed for the lifetime of a scope will point to the same instance.
 For mutable dependencies, something like `Rc<RefCell>` is probably the best bet.
 I'm not sure how successful I'll be at building `&mut` dependencies.

+> Note: Dependencies more than 1 level deep with borrowed dependencies don't work right now.
+This is because the type map library is sane and requires `T: 'static`.
+A type is only `'static` if it has no borrowed references with a shorter lifetime.
+We'll probably have to try capture the lifetime of the scope and use that for _as good as static_.

 ## Flaws

 A lack of non-leaky polymorphism for dependencies is a bit of a downer, but static analysis of the dependency tree is kind of neat.
 Tradeoffs galore.